Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • [j]: effect matrix row j (situation to consider)

-Further, it should be noted here that even if one explicitly has \(\pi_2=0..1\) under the null hypothesis, testing the hypothesis \(H_0: \frac{\pi_1}{\pi_2}\geq1\) means that whenever \(\pi_1\geq\pi_2\) with \(\pi_2, \, \pi_1 \in (0,1]\), one has a scenario where the null hypothesis is true.
+Furthermore, it should be noted here that despite having explicitly assumed \(\pi_2=0.1\) under the null hypothesis, testing the hypothesis \(H_0: \frac{\pi_1}{\pi_2}\geq1\) means that whenever \(\pi_1\geq\pi_2\) with \(\pi_2, \, \pi_1 \in (0,1]\), one has a scenario where the null hypothesis is true.
 Consequently, one should properly check if the type I error rate is controlled not only assuming \(\pi_2=0.1\), but also considering the other scenarios when \(\pi_2 \neq 0.1\).
-For the second simulation, considering only the cases where rate equality holds, following plot obtained by simulation indicate that, given the study configurations here, the type I error rate is controlled under various control event rate assumptions:
+For the second simulation, considering only the cases where rate equality holds, the following plot obtained by simulation indicates that, given the study configurations here, the type I error rate is controlled under various control event rate assumptions:

 Illustrative analysis with generic Data